 I directed the parties to indicate in their briefs whether an in-person hearing would be necessary and, if so, to "describe the testimony it wishes to present, the names of the witnesses it would call, and a summary of each witnesses' proposed testimony."
 I specifically directed the parties to explain why the testimony would be relevant.
 Order and Schedule for Filing Briefs and Documentary Evidence, Attachment 1 (Informal Brief of Petitioner ¶ III) and Attachment 2 (Informal Brief of I.G. ¶ III) (February 11, 2011).
 The I.G. indicates that an in-person hearing is not necessary.
-Petitioner, on the other hand, contends that an in-person hearing is necessary and lists four witnesses that she intends to call.
-For two of the witnesses, herself and her husband, she explains that their testimony would show that her guilty plea to criminal charges was not voluntary.
-She does not explain why she wants to call the other two witnesses, saying "information not available at this time."
+Petitioner, on the other hand, contends that an in-person hearing is necessary and lists four witnesses that he intends to call.
+For two of the witnesses, himself and his wife, he explains that their testimony would show that his guilty plea to criminal charges was not voluntary.
+He does not explain why he wants to call the other two witnesses, saying "information not available at this time."
 P. Br. at 3.

-Thus, Petitioner offers only one justification for an in-person hearing - to challenge her criminal conviction.
-As the following discussion explains, her criminal conviction may not be collaterally attacked in this forum.
+Thus, Petitioner offers only one justification for an in-person hearing - to challenge his criminal conviction.
+As the following discussion explains, his criminal conviction may not be collaterally attacked in this forum.
 42 C.F.R. § 1001.2007(d); Joann Fletcher Cash, DAB No. 1725 (2000).
 By regulation, I must exclude irrelevant or immaterial evidence.
 42 C.F.R. § 1005.17(c).
 I am therefore obligated to exclude the testimony that Petitioner proposes, so an in-person hearing would serve no purpose.

-Petitioner must be excluded for five years because she was convicted of a criminal offense related to the delivery of an item or service under the Medicare or a state health program, within the meaning of section 1128(a)(1) of the Social Security Act.1
+Petitioner must be excluded for five years because he was convicted of a criminal offense related to the delivery of an item or service under the Medicare or a state health program, within the meaning of section 1128(a)(1) of the Social Security Act.

-From November 2004 until March 2006, Petitioner worked for a home health agency in New York State.
-Although she had no valid state nursing license, she worked as a licensed practical nurse, and the agency billed the Medicaid program for her "nursing services" as if they had been provided by a licensed nurse.
+From December 2004 until September 2006, Petitioner worked for a home health agency in New York State.
+Although he had no valid state nursing license, he worked as a licensed practical nurse, and the agency billed the Medicaid program for his "nursing services" as if they had been provided by a licensed nurse.
 The deception cost the State Medicaid program \$4,000 in damages.
 I.G.
 Ex.
 2 at 2; I.G.
 Ex.
-4 at 9; I.G.
+4 at 6; I.G.
 Ex.
-5. In November 2008, she was indicted on one felony count of grand larceny and one felony count of unauthorized practice of nursing.
+5. In November 2008, he was indicted on one felony count of grand larceny and one felony count of unauthorized practice of nursing.
 I.G.
 Ex.
-6. Pursuant to a plea agreement, on May 7, 2009, she pled guilty in New York State Court to one misdemeanor count of attempted criminal trespass, and the court accepted the plea.
+6. Pursuant to a plea agreement, on May 7, 2009, he pled guilty in New York State Court to one misdemeanor count of attempted criminal trespass, and the court accepted the plea.
 I.G.
 Ex.
 3; I.G.
 Ex.
-4 at 6-9; I.G.
+4 at 5-7; I.G.
 Ex.
 5.

-In a letter dated December 30, 2010, the I.G. advised Petitioner that, because she had been convicted of a criminal offense related to the delivery of an item or service under the Medicare or a state health care program, the I.G. was excluding her from participation in Medicare, Medicaid, and all federal health care programs for a period of five years.
-The letter explained that section 1128(a)(1) of the Act authorizes such exclusion.
-I.G.
-Ex.
-1.
+In a letter dated December 30, 2010, the I.G. advised Petitioner that, because he had been convicted of a criminal offense related to the delivery of an item or service under the Medicare or a state health care program, the I.G. was excluding him from participation in

-1 I make this one finding of fact/conclusion of law.
+&lt;sup>1 I make this one finding of fact/conclusion of law.